Seven steps to motivate employees to track their time

 Beebole Makes It Easy

 Sign up and try Beebole.
 It's free.
 No commitment.
-Or book a demo so that we can show you how easy it is for employees to use our tool.
+Or book a quick call with our team so we can better understand your needs.

 Photo by @rawpixel on Unsplash